Robotawi/nd013-c1-vision-starter/README.md

 ![](results/train_losses.png)

 The training progesses with too many fluctiations in the losses and in the total loss.
+For the reference model, all losses start at high value and then decrease steadily to 0.56 classification loss, 0.54 localization loss, and 0.113 localization loss.
+This makes the total losses equal to 2.97.
 This behavior was expected, and is then adjusted in the following imrovement.
 It worths notinig that I changed the batch size to be 2 for the reference and improve models.
 The reference model uses the following augemntations by default.

 ```
 data_augmentation_options {